hadiabualfa/fugue-resolve/README.md

 Notes:

+- Writing a highly complicated subject or breaking voice-leading rules may cause the generation constraints to become unsatisfiable.
 - The plugin writes generated material directly into the score.
-- The server keeps an internal fugue state, so generation is intended to proceed section by section.
+- The server keeps track of an internal state, so generation is intended to proceed section by section.
+Thus, the subject does not need to remain highlighted so that edits can be made along the way.
-- `Reset` clears the server state and returns the UI to the initial generation state.
+- `Reset` clears the internal state and returns the UI to its initial state.

 ### Evaluation Mode

-1. Highlight the passage you want to inspect.
+1. Highlight the entire fugue that you want to inspect.
 2. Click `Evaluate`.
-3. The plugin switches into evaluation mode and:
+3. The plugin switches into evaluation mode:
-   - highlights one issue in the score
+   - It highlights issues one-by-one in the score
-   - describes that issue in the plugin window
+   - It describes each issue in the plugin window
-4. Use `Next` and `Prev` to move through the issues one at a time.
+4. Use `Next` and `Prev` to move through the issues.
-5. Edit the score in MuseScore.
+5. Edit the score to address those issues.
 6. Click `Re-run Evaluate` to refresh the issue list.
+7. Repeat this process until no issues are reported.
-7. Click `Reset` to leave evaluation mode and return to normal generation mode.
+8. Click `Reset` at any time to leave evaluation mode and return to generation mode.

-## Recommended Workflow

-1. Start the Python server.
-2. Open MuseScore and enable the plugin.
-3. Highlight a subject and generate the exposition.
-4. Continue with episodes and middle entries.
-5. Highlight the full passage and run `Evaluate`.
-6. Step through issues with `Next` and `Prev`.
-7. Re-run evaluation after edits.

 ## Troubleshooting